 - Evaluation Rubric

 All our PBL curricula contain a career pathway component, which helps youth explore career options in various industries.

 REAL WORLD LEARNING EXPERIENCE

-Your students will participate in the virtual IDEAS by Youth Symposium where they will present their projects to professionals & business owners.
+Your students will participate in the virtual Symposium where they will present their projects to professionals & business owners.

-Your high school students will get the opportunity to participate in IDEAS by Youth Entrepreneurship Annual Competition.
+Your high school students will get the opportunity to participate in Youth Entrepreneurship Annual Competition.